 The 12v and ground wires of the battery are connected with the VCC and ground terminals of the voltage sensor.
 The minus pin of the voltage sensor is connected with the ground while the S pin of the voltage sensor is connected with the analog pin A0 of the Nodemcu module.
 The plus pin of the voltage sensor is not connected.

 This is the 5v regulated power supply based on the LM7805 voltage regulator.
 J1 is the female power jack and this is where we connect the 12volts from a battery or 12v adopter or a Solar Panel.
-This power supply is used to power up the nodemcu esp8266 wifi module. two 470 uf capacitors are connected at the input and output of the voltage regulator.
-330 ohm resistor is connected in series with the 2.5 volt led.
+This power supply is used to power up the nodemcu esp8266 wifi module. two 470uf capacitors are connected at the input and output of the voltage regulator.
+330-ohm resistor is connected in series with the 2.5 volts led.
 This is a current limiting resistor.

-A wire from the output of the voltage regulator is connected with the Vin pin of the nodemcu esp8266 wifi module and ground is connected with the ground.
+A wire from the output of the voltage regulator is connected with the Vin pin of the nodemcu esp8266 wifi module and the ground is connected with the ground.

 A two-channel relay module is connected with the D0 and D1 pins of the nodemcu module.
 These relays can be used to control the ac or dc loads.
 These relays are of the type SPDT “single pole and double throw”.
 2n2222 NPN transistors are used to control these relays.
 Now let’s make the cell phone application using Blynk.

 IoT battery monitor Blynk Application:

-For the complete step by step designing watch video tutorial given at the end of this article, or you can follow the steps given below.
+For the complete step-by-step designing watch the video tutorial given at the end of this article, or you can follow the steps given below.